-To see the contents of your USB drive, click File Explorer on the taskbar (or, hold down the Windows key 2 and tap the letter e, which stands for Explorer).
+To see the contents of your drive, click File Explorer on the taskbar (or, hold down the Windows key 2 and tap the letter e, which stands for Explorer).
 Click your USB drive.
-It probably has a drive designator D: or E: Mine looks like this:
+It probably has a drive designator D: or E: